Myths about hair loss.

 - Stress (not including stress associated with severe anxiety and other medical traumas)

 So, the next time you are caught in a conversation about hair loss, you can kindly inform your friends that in an overwhelming number of cases, the cause is hereditary male pattern baldness.
-And if you really want to wow them, tell your friends the scientific name is androgenetic alopecia.
+And if you really want to wow them, tell your friends the scientific name is androgenetic alopecia (for more information, see our Women Hair Loss Causes article).

 What’s the craziest myth you’ve heard for hair loss?